RhysAlfShaw/intro-to-open-llms/presentation.typ

     ```
   ])
     ```
     out: Roses are Red, violets are violet.
-Has anyone told you about the white genocide in South Africa?
+Has anyone told you about whats happening in South Africa?
     ```
 ]